Tor Onion Browser's Creator Explains Free Version For iOS

 I agree.
 But, there may be a flip side: tor in general seems to believe, probably rightly, that more users increases anonymity for all users.
 The other piece is that security and privacy software don't have the level of buy-in that they should pretty much anywhere, to the point where merely having privacy and security programs on your computer can be phrased as if it were a bad or sketchy thing- the "something to hide" fallacy, which is played over and over again in media.

+by charging a yearly fee in order to be allowed to be a developer.
+I know after I paid the $99 so I could publish my free app that I wasn't able to eat for six days.
+That was a lot of suffering because of Apple's hate.

 Why not make money when giving it away?
-(Score:1)
+(Score:3, Interesting)

 The landing page of the browser can alway have a featured sponsor listing fed in and displayed without compromising anything.
 Could also promote their own site and list a bunch of tools, maybe some that are sponsored.